 Today we have a guest here on the blog and she has kindly brought a platter of molasses stout cookies for us!
 With stout infused cream cheese frosting.

 Meet Leslie – a craft beer fan and a master entertainer.
-She blogs at From Play Dates to Parties and shares all kinds of party ideas and easy and fun recipes (like these Beer Biscuits).
+She blogs at From Play Dates to Parties and shares all kinds of party ideas and easy and fun recipes.
 She developed today’s recipe exclusively for you, just in time for holiday baking:) Way to bake with craft beer!

 Beer and cookies.
 Some think it’s a strange combination.
 But you and I know that it is surprisingly perfect.